tigase/tc-agent-auto-auth/README.md

 find it at https://your-teamcity/admin/admin.html?item=plugins)
 2. Set the `AGENT_KEY` as
 [JVM Option in Standard TeamCity Startup Scripts﻿](https://www.jetbrains.com/help/teamcity/configuring-teamcity-server-startup-properties.html#Standard+TeamCity+Startup+Scripts) to some secret value.
-For example environment variable: `TEAMCITY_SERVER_OPTS=-DAGENT_KEY=some-secret-token`
+For example this can be done by setting environment variable: `TEAMCITY_SERVER_OPTS=-DAGENT_KEY=some-secret-token`.
+Or you can just pass `-DAGENT_KEY=some-secret-token` to Java command starting up TeamCity server.
-3. Restart your TeamCity server (this might not be necessary)
+3. Restart your TeamCity server
 4. Add the following to your agent properties (located at `$agentDir/conf/buildAgent.properties`):
 `agentKey=some-secret-token` where the `some-secret-token` matches the `AGENT_KEY` Java property on the server.
 5. Alternatively, if modifying `buildAgent.properties` is not possible you can set environment variable on the agent's